Maxinger15/serveradmin/README.md

 # Serveradmin
-Create for rule violations a new issue with the tag [violation]
+Create for rule violations a new issue with the tag [violation] with a proof and the username